10 Best Banks in North Carolina

 Savings Accounts

-The Momentum Savings account is user-friendly, and interest-bearing; however, the interest rate is a nominal 0.01% APY.
-While there is a $5 monthly maintenance fee, account holders have multiple avenues to waive it.
-In terms of savings, Fifth Third Bank also offers a 529 college fund, HSA, CDs, a savings account for minors, and a money market.
+The Momentum Savings account is user-friendly and interest-bearing; however, the interest rate is a nominal 0.01% APY.
+While there is a $5 monthly maintenance fee, account holders have multiple ways to waive it.
+Fifth Third Bank also offers a 529 college fund, HSA, CDs, a savings account for minors, and a money market.

-Pay your bills, check your statements, deposit checks, and transfer funds anytime and anywhere with its highly rated, user-friendly mobile app.
+The mobile app lets you pay your bills, check your statements, deposit checks, and transfer funds anytime and anywhere.
 Direct customer service isn’t available 24/7; however, you can log on anytime and chat with an online digital assistant.

 Pros: